Registering for Classes

 - Individuals registering for dissertation load (courses numbered 899 only) will be certified as full-time when registered for a minimum of one credit.

-- Undergraduate and graduate students enrolled in 6-11 credits are considered half-time students.
+- Individuals enrolled in 9-11 credits are considered three quarter-time students (effective Fall 2014).
+Individuals enrolled in 6-8 credits are considered half-time students.
 With the exception of graduate students enrolled in a dissertation, individuals enrolled in 1-5 credit(s) in a given semester have less than half-time status.

 - Undergraduates may not register for more than 19 credits per term unless given approval by the Office of Undergraduate Education.
 Graduate students may not register for more than 19 credits per term.